Your First Day with AI: A Beginner’s Toolkit – blog post illustration from AI Did This

 When Things Don't Go as Expected

-- Be specific about tone, length, or format
+• Be more specific about tone, length, or format

-- Ask it to adjust tone: “Make this warmer” or “Add some personality”
+• Ask it to adjust the tone: "Make this warmer" or "Add some personality"

-- Don't be afraid to have a conversation – ask follow-ups!
+• Don't be afraid to have a conversation – ask follow-up questions!

 Building Your AI Comfort Zone